SWETHACS17/DSA/README.md

 Thanks to everyone who contributed to this project! 😎

 ---
-Let me know if you want to modify any part! 😎
+Let me know if you want to modify any part in this! 😎